 - Park safely: Many insurers will offer lower prices for a car that is kept under a carport rather than on the street, and lower prices still when it is kept in a secure, lockable garage.

 - Pick extras carefully: Where possible choose a policy that gives you the flexibility to drop features you don’t need, and get the ones that are important to you.

-Traps and tricks to watch out for with car insurance discounts
+Traps and tricks to watch out for

 Discounts can help you save a significant amount of money, but their main purpose is to bring in new customers.
 With car insurance being such a competitive area, it’s important to watch out for some of the pitfalls and tricks you might encounter while bargain hunting.